Designing form layouts

-For this post, we’ve put together 7 best practices to take your form layout designs to the next level and get more conversions.
+For this post, we’ve put together 7 form design best practices to take your form layout to the next level and boost conversions.

 What’s the Best Way to Design a Form?

-The best way to design a form is to think about user experience.
+We’ve found that the best way to design a web form is to think about user experience.

 Your visitors won’t feel like filling out a long, complicated form, particularly if it looks intimidating.

 Using columns is just one technique that you can use to make your form designs more appealing.
-Ultimately, the goal is to use a form layout that encourages users to fill out the form in a logical order while minimizing user effort.
+Another is using multi-page forms with progress bars.
+Ultimately, your form should be clean, concise, and easy for users to follow.

 Single-column forms are widely believed to offer better conversion rates than multi-column forms.
 But the truth is, there is no one-size-fits-all approach to form layouts.

-In fact, HubSpot’s form conversion A/B tests show that two-column forms convert better than single-column forms in specific situations.
+In fact, HubSpot’s form conversion A/B tests show that 2-column forms convert better than single-column forms in specific situations.

-The single-column form example below has a considerable vertical scroll (half the fields are cut to fit into the image), so we can expect users to encounter some inconvenience filling this one out.
+The single-column online form example below has a considerable vertical scroll with even more fields below what’s shown here, so we can expect users to encounter some inconvenience when filling this one out.

-But the form becomes much more compact if the same number of fields are organized neatly into two or more columns instead.
+But the form becomes much more compact if we organize the same number of fields neatly into 2 columns instead.

-The good thing is that you can easily change your form layouts using the WPForms Layout field.
+The good thing is that you can easily create multi-column layouts using the WPForms Layout field.

-If your form uses numerous fields, you can always experiment with different layouts to find the one that can reduce the form length and improve your conversions.
+If you use numerous form fields, you can always experiment with different layouts to find one that can reduce form length and improve conversions.

 2. Match Form Layouts to Input Requirements

-For instance, if you’re expecting users to input detailed text in your text box field on the right, it’d make more sense if you made the column for that field wider.
+For instance, if you expect users to input detailed text in your text box field on the right, it makes more sense to make the column for that field wider.

 WPForms has very flexible layouts and includes 8 different layout presets to choose from.
-And you can switch from one layout to the other with a single click.
+You can switch from one layout to the other with a single click.

 Every form layout offers benefits for different situations.
-It’s just a matter of using your best marketing judgement to choose the layout most appropriate for your fields.
+It’s just a matter of using your best marketing judgment to choose the layout most appropriate for your fields.

 When you have a short form, all the fields should naturally fit into a single page without any problems.

-But things get tricky when there you have a lot of fields.
-It’s not a good idea to stuff all fields onto a single page if your form is too long.
+But things get tricky when you have a lot of fields.
+It’s not a good idea to stuff all fields onto a single page if your form is too long and has a longer completion time.

-Instead, you can make longer forms more easily manageable if they’re split into several pages.
+Instead, you can make longer forms more easily manageable and improve usability by splitting them into multiple pages.

 You can even combine two-column layouts within a multi-step form.
 If one of your form pages is longer than the others, you can use a two-column layout for that section to make your form appear more even from page to page.

-WPForms has many different features to help you minimize form abandonment.
+WPForms has many different features to help you minimize form abandonment and improve your form completion rate.
 In the end, it’s entirely up to you whether you want to use different layouts to get more conversions or simply add a progress bar on the top.

 4. Use Mobile-Friendly Layouts

-Sophisticated form layouts look great and even convert well on desktops when used smartly.
+Sophisticated form layouts look great and even convert well on desktops.
 But mobile is a different animal.

-A multi-column form functioning perfectly on the desktop may break up when viewed on mobile if you aren’t careful.
+A multi-column form functioning perfectly on desktop may break or render incorrectly when viewed on mobile if you aren’t careful.

-Some form builders aren’t mobile responsive unless you put in some extra effort to tweak CSS codes.
+Some form builders aren’t mobile responsive unless you put in extra effort to tweak CSS codes.
+Of course, that requires you to have CSS knowledge.

 mobile responsive design

-Thankfully, even the most advanced multi-column forms built with WPForms are mobile-responsive by design.
+Thankfully, WPForms has top-tier functionality.
+Even the most advanced multi-column forms built with WPForms are mobile-responsive by design.
+No CSS needed.

-This means that forms will collapse into a single-column automatically if a mobile device can’t load your multi-column layout properly.
+This means that mobile forms will collapse into a single column automatically if a device can’t load your multi-column layout properly.

-As a result, you can ensure that your visitors always get the best experience and fill out your forms comfortably no matter which device they’re on.
+As a result, you can be sure your visitors always get the best experience, even on mobile devices.

 5. Use Conversational Forms